audulus/docs/nodes.md

 The Timer node may not appear very useful at first, but there are some pretty amazing things you can do with it.

-The first and most simple implementation is to turn the Spline node into an automation lane.
+One of the most useful implementations of the Timer node is to use it to turn the Spline node into an automation lane.
 With enough Spline nodes, you can modulate parameters to mix instrument levels, start and stop clocks, and modulate parameters - all synced to one master Timer node.

 The image shows the basic idea: Take the output of the Timer node, divide it by the number of seconds of automation you want, feed the output of that expression to a Spline node, then feed the output of the Spline node to the parameter(s) you wish to automate.